 Investment property purchasers are likely to face mortgage rates that are about one half of a percent higher than those seen by primary and vacation home purchasers.
 There is also often a fee (or point) of between one half and a full percent of the loan value, assessed for investment properties at settlement.

 Second home buyers also face more stringent credit score requirements than those experienced by primary home purchasers.
 Individuals with a top tier credit score will generally have access to the most attractive mortgage prices.

 An unsuspecting buyer can run into a few snags when purchasing property in a new state.
-A New York buyer may not know to prepare for mortgage or mansion tax, for example, or to build in time for an application review by a condominium or co-op board.
-A California purchaser may not know to hire an escrow agent or secure wildfire insurance protection.
+A buyer looking for a second home in New York may not know to prepare for mortgage or mansion tax, for example, or to build in time for an application review by a condominium or co-op board.
+For California real estate, a purchaser may not know to hire an escrow agent or secure wildfire insurance protection.
 Settlement costs and requirements also vary by state, sometimes dramatically.